The Ultimate Guide on How to Clean Stainless Steel: Tips and Tricks

 To prevent scratches from forming on your stainless steel surfaces, avoid using metal utensils or abrasive scrubbing pads.
 Instead, use plastic or silicone utensils and soft cloths or sponges.
 Always clean with the grain of the stainless steel to minimize the appearance of scratches.

-See also How to Clean a Mattress
+See also How to Clean Washing Machine

 Regular Maintenance